3 TB Cases in San Francisco Confirmed: What Does the Outbreak At High School Mean?

 At least three TB cases in San Francisco have been confirmed at Archbishop Riordan High School, located in the city’s Westwood Park area.
 This outbreak is prompting a strong public health response and community concern.

 In November 2025, the first case of active TB linked to Archbishop Riordan High School was identified by the San Francisco Department of Public Health (SFDPH).
-Since then, at least two more active cases associated with the school have been confirmed.
+Since then, over 50 members of the school community have tested positive for latent TB infection (LTBI).

 What is The Safety Response For Rising TB Cases In San Francisco